Toronto van attack suspect was student, ex-military recruit | Taiwan News

 A BITTERNESS TOWARD WOMEN?

-Shortly before Monday's attack on a crowded downtown Toronto street, a chilling post appeared on Minassian's now-deleted Facebook account saluting Elliot Rodger, a community college student who killed six people and wounded 13 in shooting and stabbing attacks near the University of California, Santa Barbara, before apparently shooting himself to death in 2014.
+Shortly before Monday's attack, a chilling post appeared on Minassian's now-deleted Facebook account saluting Elliot Rodger, a community college student who killed six people and wounded 13 in shooting and stabbing attacks near the University of California, Santa Barbara, before apparently shooting himself to death in 2014.

 Calling Rodger "the Supreme Gentleman," the Facebook post declared: "The Incel Rebellion has already begun!
 We will overthrow all the Chads and Stacys!"